-3 Days of Culture & Heritage in Bermuda
+3 Days of Arts & Heritage

 Follow this itinerary for an introduction to Bermuda's vast and interesting heritage.
 You'll discover some of the island's major art and cultural attractions and significant historic sites.